Arakhis/redesigned-octo-lamp/README.md

 Use your own API key

 ## Disclaimer
 This bot dont predict prices!!!
-It predicts trend for next hour This strategy have good negative Z-score, which means that wins come as series, theoretically you can increase lot after each win (not tested).
+It predicts trend for next hour.
+This strategy have good negative Z-score, theoretically you can increase lot after each win (not tested).
 I dont care about your losses ;)